infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

-short_name - ID of the report from Trinquart et al. (2016). attitude - Its scientific opinion about the salt controversy from Trinquart et al. (2016)s. no_of_studies_included - Number of studies included in the systematic review report. no_of_articles_included – Number of articles included in the systematic review report. article_included_in_Trinquart_data – Number of articles included in the Trinquart dataset. study_design - Study designs to include, per inclusion criteria, as described in the article. study_design_unified – Unified coding for the study_design, reduced from study_design column. population - Populations to include, per inclusion criteria, as described in the article. population_unified – Unified coding for population, reduced from population column. exposure_intervention - Exposures/Interventions to include, per inclusion criteria, as described in the article. exposure_intervention_unified – Unified coding for exposure/intervention, reduced from the "exposure_intervention" column. outcome - Study outcomes required for inclusion, per inclusion criteria, as described in the article.
+short_name - ID of the report from Trinquart et al. (2016). attitude - Its scientific opinion about the salt controversy from Trinquart et al. (2016)s. no_of_studies_included - Number of studies included in the systematic review report. no_of_reports_included – Number of PSRs included in the systematic review report. report_included_in_Trinquart_data – Number of PSRs that are also included in the Trinquart dataset' 68 PSRs. study_design - Study designs to include, per inclusion criteria, as described in the SSR. study_design_unified – Unified coding for the study_design, reduced from study_design column. population - Populations to include, per inclusion criteria, as described in the SSR. population_unified – Unified coding for population, reduced from population column. exposure_intervention - Exposures/Interventions to include, per inclusion criteria, as described in the SSR. exposure_intervention_unified – Unified coding for exposure/intervention, reduced from the "exposure_intervention" column. outcome - Study outcomes required for inclusion, per inclusion criteria, as described in the SSR.
 Language_restriction - Report languages to include, per inclusion criteria.
 We did not reduce "outcome" to codes like previous columns because outcomes are too heterogeneous to be reduced.
-Follow_up_period - Follow-up period required for inclusion, per inclusion criteria, as described in the article.
+Follow_up_period - Follow-up period required for inclusion, per inclusion criteria, as described in the SSR.
 Follow_up_period_unified – Unified coding for follow-up period, reduced from te “follow_up_period” column.
 Notes – Notes about each entry.